-The following are examples of illegal, unethical, and/or inappropriate behavior:
+The following are additional examples of illegal, unethical, and/or inappropriate behavior:

-- Acting in a manner inconsistent with ethical or legal guidelines - Failure to follow this program's training guidelines - Failure to appear for scheduled practicum events or responsibilities without approval or proper notification

-- Taking vacation or personal time without approval - Recording a client without a properly executed consent and release of information - Failing to engage in sufficient self-care to support one's capacity for effective clinical practice as this could manifest in impairment or possible harm to clients. - Removal or private use of practicum site property without permission - Violating patient confidentiality (e.g., playing a session recording to anyone not listed in the consent form, failure to remove personally identifiable information from written or recorded materials before seminar presentation, etc.) - Failure to report a known or suspected incident of child abuse or neglect, or suspectedincident of dependent/elder abuse or neglect - Withdrawing from a practicum for any reason without permission from the DCT and Associate DCT - Accepting a practicum and then turning it down for an offer made from another site - Plagiarism or unauthorized use of AI in the classroom, for research, or clinical work - Fabrication of research data or misrepresentation of data or findings - Failure to respond in a timely manner to emails and other communications from the DCT, Associate DCT, clinical supervisors, mentors, or other professional relations. - Failure to sign yearly evaluations or other formal documentation with required signatures requested from the Clinical Program Committee.
+- Acting in a manner inconsistent with ethical or legal guidelines - Failure to follow this program's training guidelines - Failure to appear for scheduled practicum events or responsibilities without approval or proper notification - Taking vacation or personal time without approval - Recording a client without a properly executed consent and release of information - Failing to engage in sufficient self-care to support one's capacity for effective clinical practice as this could manifest in problems with competent practice or possible harm to clients. - Removal or private use of practicum site property without permission - Violating patient confidentiality (e.g., playing a session recording to anyone not listed in the consent form, failure to remove personally identifiable information from written or recorded materials before seminar presentation, etc.) - Failure to report a known or suspected incident of child abuse or neglect, or suspectedincident of dependent/elder abuse or neglect - Withdrawing from a practicum for any reason without permission from the DCT and Associate DCT - Disrespectful criticism, harshness, or hostility towards students, staff, or faculty members that is detrimental to maintaining a positive, supportive culture and others' well-being. - Accepting a practicum and then turning it down for an offer made from another site - Plagiarism or unauthorized use of AI in the classroom, for research, or clinical work - Fabrication of research data or misrepresentation of data or findings - Failure to respond in a timely manner to emails and other communications from the DCT, Associate DCT, clinical supervisors, mentors, or other professional relations. - Failure to sign yearly evaluations or other formal documentation with required signatures requested from the Clinical Program Committee.

 Note that ethical violations in any domain of training (e.g., clinical training, classes, and research training) may result in the student being placed on probation or being dismissed from the program.
 As decided by the Clinical Program Committee, consequences for unethical behaviors range from disciplinary letters from the DCT and Associate DCT to dismissal from the program.
-For additional information, see the following Policy on Professional Impairment.
+For additional information, see the following Policy on Professional Competence.

-F. Policy Related to Trainees Who Experience Conflicts Working with Diverse Clients/Patients

-In this APA-accredited program we are committed to a training process that ensures that graduate students develop the knowledge, skills, and attitudes to work effectively with members of the public who embody intersecting demographics, attitudes, beliefs, and values.
+F. Policy Related to Trainees Who Experience Conflicts Working with Diverse Clients/Patients with members of the public who embody intersecting demographics, attitudes, beliefs, and values.
 When graduate students' attitudes, beliefs, or values create tensions that negatively impact the training process or their ability to treat members of the public effectively, the program faculty and supervisors are committed to a developmental training approach that is designed to support the acquisition of professional competence.
 We support graduate students in finding a belief- or value-congruent path that allows them to work in a professionally competent manner with all clients/patients.